javisantana/javisantana.com/_fastdata/40-things-I-learned-about-data.md

 I decided to use redis as the storage for [Tinybird](https://tinybird.co) and it's working great but as the project evolves you miss many of the builtin features postgres provides.
 Probably a mistake.

+## 6. Behind every null value there is a story

+When you join a company, just ask about it, you'll learn a lot